Teras23/chatalize/README.md

 To download your Facebook chats in the right format
 1. Got to [https://www.facebook.com/your_information/](https://www.facebook.com/your_information/).
 2. Choose _download your information_
-3. Data range: _All of my data_, Format: _JSON_, Media quility (not important): Low
+3. Data range: _All of my data_, Format: _JSON_, Media quility (for faster downloads): Low
 4. Select only messages.
 5. Create file
-6. Facebook will take a couple of hours to collect and pack your data
+6. Facebook will take a couple of hours to a couple of days to collect and pack the data
 7. Download the data

 ### Setting up the program